-Created from a high-quality 50/50 polycotton blend, the pillowcase seamlessly blends the natural breathability of cotton with the quick wash and drying abilities.
-The pillowcases are sold in packs of 10 for convenience and come in the housewife style which measures 51cm x 76cm per pillowcase.
+Created from a high-quality 144 thread count50/50 polycotton blend, the pillowcase seamlessly blends the natural breathability of cotton with the quick wash and drying abilities.
+The pillowcases come in the housewife style which measures 51cm x 76cm per pillowcase.

 Housewife Style - 51 x 76cm

 Our wash instructions are only a guide and might not be suitable for the care process you require.
 Please contact us if you are not sure about any of the information provided below.